43 Iconic Historical Places In India To Explore In 2025

 Image Source

-Once the royal abode of a number of rulers, the Mysore Palace is now a museum that has all the royal pictures, clothing and artifacts of the Wodeyar dynasty.
+Once the royal abode of several rulers, the Mysore Palace is now a museum with all the royal pictures, clothing and artefacts of the Wodeyar dynasty.
 This palace is one of the most historical places in India and is frequently visited by several tourists.
-The palace was built and refined by several emperors throughout the years and is thus an amalgamation of Hindu, Rajput, and Mughal styles making it one of the heritage destinations in India.
+The palace was built and refined by several emperors throughout the years and is thus an amalgamation of Hindu, Rajput, and Mughal styles, making it one of India’s heritage destinations.
 Glazed tiles, chandeliers, and iron pillars adorn the pavilion inside the temple that is used to host royal weddings.

 The ancient monuments from the Vijayanagara Empire at Hampi